 Honor your French dishes and tender cuts of beef with a drizzle of Red Wine Sauce on top.
 It’s easy to make with simple ingredients but still boasts 5-star steakhouse-worthy flavors.

 All you need is a short list of ingredients, like red wine, beef broth, shallots, flour, and butter.
 Once the sauce is whisked together on the stove and properly reduced, these simple ingredients transform into a tangy and savory sauce with a drizzleable consistency.
-Perfect for Classic Steak Diane, boeuf bourguignon, and coq au vin.
+Perfect for filet mignon, boeuf bourguignon, and coq au vin.

 Does putting a rich red wine reduction sauce together sound challenging?
 Have no fear.
 This guide goes over the ins and outs of homemade red wine sauce to help you execute the recipe like a classically trained chef!